Podman on Ubuntu: Building and Running Containers with Dockerfile (Beginner to Practical Guide)

 1. Introduction

-The Evolution and Growing Significance of Container Technology
+The Evolution of Container Technology and Why It Matters

-In recent years, container technology has rapidly gained importance in the field of application development and operations.
-In particular, the ability to match development and production environments ensures reproducibility of operations, a key benefit that has won strong support among engineers.
+In recent years, the importance of container technology has rapidly increased in application development and operations.
+In particular, the ability to ensure reproducibility by aligning development and production environments has gained strong support among engineers.

 Why “Podman + Dockerfile + Ubuntu”?

-• Ubuntu is a popular Linux distribution used by everyone from beginners to advanced users,
+• Ubuntu is a widely used Linux distribution suitable for beginners and advanced users alike,

 • Dockerfile serves as a blueprint for building container images,

-With growing security awareness, the approach of using Podman with Dockerfile on Ubuntu is increasingly adopted by both individual developers and enterprise teams.
+With increasing security awareness, using Podman with Dockerfile on Ubuntu has become a popular choice for both individual developers and enterprise environments.

 Purpose and Target Audience

-The goal of this article is to provide a clear, step-by-step guide for building practical containers with Podman and Dockerfile on Ubuntu.
+The goal of this article is to carefully explain how to build Dockerfiles and create practical containers using Podman on Ubuntu.

 This article is intended for readers such as:

-• Developers experienced with Docker who are curious about Podman
+• Those with Docker experience who are interested in Podman

-• Engineers aiming to incorporate container technologies into their workflow
+• Engineers planning to adopt container technology in their work

-• Beginners interested in writing Dockerfiles and building with Podman
+• Beginners who want to try writing Dockerfiles and building images with Podman

-Podman (Pod Manager) is a next-generation container management tool developed by a community led by Red Hat.
-Like Docker, it can build, run, and manage OCI-compliant containers, but its design and architecture differ in significant ways.
+Podman (Pod Manager) is a next-generation container management tool developed by the Red Hat–led community.
+Like Docker, it can build, run, and manage OCI (Open Container Initiative)–compliant containers, but its design philosophy and architecture differ significantly.

-Podman’s biggest feature is that it does not require a background daemon.
+The most notable feature is that Podman does not require a daemon.
 This enables lightweight and secure operation.
-Podman also supports rootless mode, allowing regular users to manage containers without elevated privileges.
-The CLI is highly compatible with Docker, so most commands are nearly identical.
+Podman also supports rootless mode, allowing regular users to manage containers without privilege escalation.
+Its CLI compatibility with Docker is very high, making migration straightforward.

 Key Features of Podman